Mahmoud Reda: The Reda Troupe

 When the Reda brothers and Fahmy founded the state-sponsored Reda Troupe in 1959 it consisted of only twelve dancers and twelve musicians.
 Reda's choreography combined traditional Egyptian folk dances with Western styles like ballet.
 Reda later described his style: when you bring them, the real folkloric dancers, put them on stage, they look odd, they look strange.
 Their costumes, they don't know where to look, they don't know, and if they do their things, it's very monotonous.
 So what I call my choreography is not folkloric.
 It's inspired by the folkloric.
 There is like 90% extra put on the dance.
 Due to the social connections of Fahmy and her family, the normally stigmatized profession of dance was deemed acceptable by Cairo society and both men and women attended performances by the troupe.

 Although the Reda Troupe was well known in Cairo society, initially it was not in Egypt as a whole.
 That changed in 1961, however, when Mahmoud Reda and Fahmy starred in the film Igazah nisf as-sinah along with the rest of the troupe.
 Directed by Ali Reda, the film was responsible for popularizing the Reda Troupe among ordinary Egyptians.
 The team followed this success with Gharam fi al-karnak in 1967.
 In 1970, the troupe appeared in a third film Harami El-Waraqa.
 Reda stepped down as the principal dancer of the troupe in 1972, but still continued choreographing and directing performances.
 By this time, the troupe had grown to one hundred and fifty dancers, musicians and stage crew.
 Under Reda's direction, the Reda Troupe toured the world, giving performances at Carnegie Hall, and in China.
 They went on five international tours during his tenure, performing for various world leaders.
 In 1990, Reda retired as director of the Reda Troupe.

-Later life
+Later life and death

+Reda married Nadeeda Fahmy, the elder sister of Farida Fahmy, in 1955.
+She worked as the Reda Troupe's costume designer until her death from rheumatic heart disease in 1960.
+His second wife was a Yugoslavian ballet dancer, with whom he had a daughter, Shereen.

 After his retirement, Reda continued to teach dance workshops in Egypt and internationally.
 His former students include Keti Sharif, Randa Kamel, Dina Talaat, Layla Taj, and Mohamed Ghareb.